Joshua Taylor

 project leadership; environmental monitoring; citizen science. social enterprise; physics modelling; scientific coding; data science; computer vision; electronics; testing and evaluation; model building; human motion analysis; pose capture; physical computing; computer science; remote monitoring ; writing; presenting; teaching; technical illustration; video production; acoustics.

-I originally trained in Marine Technology – a strong base in most engineering disciplines.
-I went on to work with the British Sailing Team for 6 years and gained a PhD from the University of Southampton.
-At this point, I honed my skills in developing and evaluating complex control and sensor systems which needed to work at high speed while being submerged in saltwater.
+I studied my bachelors degrees in Marine Technology at Newcastle University.
+This gave me a strong understanding in most engineering disciplines.
+I went on to work with the British Olympic Sailing Team for 6 years and gained a PhD from the University of Southampton.
+I’ve written an article about it here.
+I developed the first pose-capture system designed for analysing Olympic sailors performance and built motion platforms so they could practise in the lab.
+I honed my skills in developing and evaluating complex control and sensor systems which needed to work at high speed while being submerged in saltwater.

 I joined Bristol University’s Bristol Interaction Group where I worked to develop acoustic printing technologies based on levitation and pattern forming.
 I designed and ran tests around the safety of ultrasound at very high-pressure levels.